 - they live with a person who recently tested positive for COVID-19 (within the past 2 weeks)

 4. If my student is a close contact of a positive case, when do they or family members have to quarantine?

-If your child is fully vaccinated they do not need to quarantine as long as they do not have any COVID-19 symptoms.
-CDC strongly recommends that they receive a COVID-19 test within 3-5 days after the last contact and monitor daily for symptoms for at least 14 days from the last contact.
+Your child does not need to quarantine as long as they do not have any COVID-19 symptoms.
+CDC strongly recommends that they receive a COVID-19 test 2-3 days after exposure and again on day 5 and monitor daily for symptoms for at least 14 days from the last contact.

 5. Will we be provided the names of any children or staff that are sick?